-Tuberculosis (TB) is a serious respiratory (lung) disease that can be life-threatening if not treated correctly.
-TB is, in fact, the world’s most common disease caused by an infectious organism.
-Nearly 2 billion people in the world are diagnosed with TB every year, a disease that is also responsible for the deaths of nearly 3 million people annually.
+Tuberculosis (TB) is caused by the bacterium, M. tuberculosis.
+It is a serious lung disease that can be life-threatening if it’s not treated correctly.
+It is the world’s most common disease caused by an infectious organism, with nearly 2 billion people being diagnosed with it every year.

-To test for Mycobacterium tuberculosis infection, a skin test called PPD can be performed in a clinic or doctor’s office.
-PPD stands for purified protein derivative.
-It contains pieces of the bacteria and is injected directly under the skin.
-If someone has been exposed to the bacteria in the past, the immune system will immediately recognize the PPD, resulting in a firm, relatively large bump at the site of the injection.
-If this reaction occurs, a person is said to have a positive PPD.
+To test for the infection, a tuberculin skin test or TST can be done in a clinic or doctor’s office.
+A small amount of liquid with pieces of the bacteria is injected directly under the skin, and a clinician looks at the reaction 48–72 hours later.
+If someone has been exposed to TB in the past, the immune system produces a firm bump at the injection site.
+If this occurs, a person is said to have a positive TST.

-A positive PPD generally calls for additional testing.
-An X-ray of the chest is performed to look for signs of active disease.
-Blood tests, along with sputum (phlegm) samples, may also be sent to a lab for analysis.
-If the bacteria is found in these samples, it may be tested further to see if it is resistant to any of the drugs commonly used to treat tuberculosis.
+A positive TST or IGRA generally means additional testing is needed.
+An X-ray of the chest is then done to look for signs of active disease.
+Blood tests and samples of sputum (phlegm) may also be done.
+If the bacteria is found in these samples, it may be tested further to see if it is resistant to any of the drugs commonly used to treat TB.

 How is latent TB infection treated?